rubengomes8/SkinLesionsClassification/README.md

 ## Description

-This project comprises Deep Learning approaches to classify skin lesions of ISIC 2018 dataset, which includes lesions from 7 different classes as shown in the next image.
+This project comprises Deep Learning approaches to classify skin lesions of ISIC 2018 dataset (with 10,015 images), which includes lesions from 7 different classes as shown in the next image.

 <img src="/Images/hier_skin.png" width="720">